-Paul Anastas, called the ‘Father of Green Chemistry’, provided us with the 12 principles of Green Chemistry, which now form the basis of all green education programs around the world.
-I do not wish to jot down the 12 principles, instead we can elucidate each of them with examples related to the chemical industry.
+Paul Anastas, known as the ‘Father of Green Chemistry’, provided us with the 12 principles of Green Chemistry, which now form the basis of all green chemistry education programs around the world.

 - Polychlorinated biphenyls